Habitat for Humanity is a unique approach to affordable housing. Below are answers to some common questions or misconceptions:

 Other famous Habitat supporters include consumer expert Clark Howard, country music stars Garth Brooks and Trisha Yearwood, and The Property Brothers, Jonathan and Drew Scott.

 Local Habitat affiliates are independent, nonprofit organizations that operate within a specific service area within the framework of the Habitat Affiliate Covenant.
-Each affiliate focuses its building, repair and fundraising efforts within their service area.
-Affiliates to tithe a percentage of donations to support the global housing efforts of Habitat for Humanity International.
-Habitat International does share branding, marketing, and research with local affiliates to help them achieve their goals, but exercises no direct authority over local affiliates.
+Each affiliate focuses its building, repair, and fundraising efforts within their service area.
+Affiliates tithe a percentage of donations to support the global housing efforts of Habitat for Humanity International.
+Habitat International shares branding, marketing, and research with local affiliates to help them achieve their goals, but exercises no direct authority over local affiliates.

-Locally, Palouse HFH operates with a 12-15 member Board of Directors who set the direction for the organization, set policy and ensure compliance with federal, state and local law.
-There is an 8 member staff who conduct the day-to-day operations.
+Locally, Palouse HFH operates with a 12-15 member Board of Directors who set the direction for the organization, set policy, and ensure compliance with federal, state, and local law.
+There is a small (around 7 members) staff who conduct day-to-day operations.
 All are part-time except the Executive Director and Store Manager.

 Habitat homeowners are chosen without regard to race, religion or ethnic group, in keeping with U.S. law and with Habitat’s beliefs that God’s love extends to everyone.
 Habitat also welcomes volunteers from all faiths, or no faith, who actively embrace Habitat’s goal of eliminating poverty housing from the world.

 We do not (and cannot) proselytize.
 Homeowners and volunteers will not be required, implied, or suggested to adhere or convert to any particular faith, nor will they have to listen and respond to messaging designed to induce conversion to any particular faith.
 Additionally, we do not work with entities or individuals who wish to proselytize while working with us.